BrandonXu6106/obsidianpublish/content/thoughts/file system.md

 - Work: needing to solve similar problems around storage
 - Data storage: ETL (extract, transform, load) pipelines

-For the benefits and values the VDFS provides, we can make the analogy to [[IP Address|IP]].
+For the benefits and values the VDFS provides, we can make the analogy to [[IP Address|IP](IP%20Address.md).
 The IP layer is the narrow waist that enables the higher layer to innovate without worrying about the lower IP layer, and vice-versa.
 In the meantime, the virtual file system is an abstraction layer on top of a concrete file system implementation, and it allows applications to be able to access different types of concrete file systems in a uniform way.

 ### Performance